infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 ```
 The announcer says that there will be five tests tomorrow
 You walk out of the classroom and straight to the library, the path will be textured as pages of tests and books.
+OR just travel to *insert book land*
 You walk around to find every table is occupied by one person, and so you walk back, take the test.
 You get a bad grade
 *Gradient transition into your mind, sorrow*
+Transitions into the plane of shame

 ### Chapter 8, Expectations
 ```Context